Zaman Akhter: Essex

-Akhter will play for Essex from the 2026 season after signing a 3 year deal with the county in August 2025.
+Akhter played for Essex from the 2026 season after signing a three year deal with the county in August 2025.

 England Lions

 Akhter was named in the England Lions squad for a four-day match against Sri Lanka at New Road, Worcester in August 2024.
 He took five wickets for 32 runs off 11.5 overs in the tourists' first innings.
 In December 2024, he played for the England Lions against South Africa A on their tour of South Africa.